The Accounting Act lays down the rules of accounting and preparing financial statements.

 - entities operating on the basis of the regulations on securities trading and investment funds;

-- average annual full-time employment of at least 50 people;
+- average annual full time equivalent amounted to at least 50 people;

 Annual joint financial statements of investment funds with separated sub-funds as well as individual annual financial statements of sub-funds are subject to audit and publication.

-On the last day of each financial year entities carry out a count of:
+On the last day of each financial year entities carry out stocktaking of:

-- cash (excluding cash held in bank accounts), securities in the form of tangible assets, current tangible assets, fixed assets and real estate classified as investment, as well as machines and equipment which are part of capital work in progress.
-These items are subject to stocktaking, valuation of quantities, comparison of values with the data in accounts, and explanation and settlement of any differences;
+- cash (excluding cash held in bank accounts), securities in the form of tangible assets, current tangible assets, fixed assets and real estate classified as investment, as well as plant and machinery which is part of fixed assets under construction.
+These items are subject to stocktaking, valuation of quantities, comparison of values with the data in the accounting books, as well as explanation and settlement of any differences;

-- financial assets in bank accounts or held by other entities, including securities in the form of intangible assets, monies due, including loans granted, or own assets entrusted to contractors.
+- financial assets in bank accounts or held by other entities, including securities in the dematerialised form, receivables, including loans granted, or own assets entrusted to partners.
 These are subject to confirmation by banks and contractors that the state of these assets shown in the entities’ accounts is correct, as well as explanations and settlement of any differences;

-- fixed assets to which access is significantly hindered, land and property rights, disputed receivables and bad debts, debts of companies at risk in banks, payables and receivables from persons who do not keep accounts, public receivables and payables, as well as assets and liabilities not listed in points 1 and 2 as well as those listed in points 1 and 2, if stocktaking was not possible.
-This is carried out by a comparison of data in the accounts with the relevant documents, and a verification of the value of these assets.
+- fixed assets access to which is significantly hindered, land and property rights, disputed receivables and bad debts, debts of companies at risk in banks, payables and receivables from persons who do not keep accounting books, public law receivables and payables, as well as assets and liabilities not listed in section 1 and 2 as well as those listed in section 1 and 2, if their stocktaking or settlement was not possible.
+This is carried out by a comparison of data in the accounting books with relevant documents, and a verification of the value of these assets.

-The deadline and frequency of stocktaking is considered to be met if the inventorisation of:
+The deadline and frequency of stocktaking is considered to be met if the stocktaking of:

-- stocks of materials, goods, ready and semi-finished goods in secured storage are included in qualitative and quantitative records is carried out once in two years;
+- stocks of materials, goods, ready and semi-finished goods in secured storage and included in qualitative and quantitative records is carried out once in two years;

-- real estate included in fixed assets and investments as well as other fixed assets, machines and equipment which are capital work in progress and which are kept in secured storage is carried out once in four years;
+- real estate included in fixed assets and investments as well as other fixed assets, plant and machinery which is part of fixed assets under construction and which is kept in secured storage is carried out once in four years;

 - stocks of goods and materials (packaging) included in qualitative records in retail sales outlets of a business unit is carried out once a year;